Nenets: History and way of life

 Since the 1930s, a few Nenets have expressed themselves professionally through cultural media.
 For instance, Tyko Vylka and Konstantin Pankov became well-known painters.
 Anna Nerkagi is one of the most celebrated Nenets writers.
 Yuri Vella, though living as a reindeer herder, has become the first writer in the Forest Nenets language.

+In the context of the Russian invasion of Ukraine since 2022, the Nenets have been reported as one of Russia's ethnic minority groups suffering from a disproportionally large casualty rate among Russian forces.
+According to activist and researcher Maria Vyushkova, the oil and gas industry in the Nenets Autonomous Okrug "doesn't bring anything to the indigenous population.
+On the contrary, it destroys the environment and what they live on - reindeer herding and fishing.
+Consequently, being in a dire economic situation, people are forced to join the army."

 Environment

 Although the Nenets people were able to remain resilient in the face of continuous change and maltreatment, a new challenge now awaits them.
 Environmental damage to the Nenets' is significant due to industrialisation of their land, colonization and climate change.
 The Nenet people depend heavily on fishing and reindeer herding to support their lifestyle.
 However, these practices are highly reliant on the environment which is under threat from the oil industry.
 Specifically, the nomadic lifestyle the Nenet people have been accustomed to for generations is in danger as the oil industries encroach on reindeer pasture and territory.
 Approximately half of the 10,000 Nenets people in the Yamal Peninsula are nomadic and herd reindeer.
 With oil industries continuing to expand, the impact on the Nenets people is expected to increase.